Amphotericin B Tillomed liposomal 50 mg powder for dispersion for infusion

 Method of administration

-Amphotericin B Tillomed liposomal should be administered by intravenous infusion over a 30 - 60-minute period.
+Amphotericin B Tillomed liposomal should be administered by intravenous infusion over a 30 - 60-minute period and the patient closely observed.
 For doses greater than 5mg/kg/day, intravenous infusion over a 2-hour period is recommended (see section 4.4).
 The recommended concentration for intravenous infusion is 0.20 mg/ml to 2.00 mg/ml amphotericin B as Amphotericin B Tillomed liposomal.

 For instructions on reconstitution and dilution of the product before administration, see section 6.6.